lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

     - `src/components/layouts/GameLayout1.tsx`: Tightened When card height (`min-h` reduced), inline year input is always visible with an underline even before selection; widened to `~6ch` with padding to avoid digit clipping; Submit Guess is disabled until both year and location are selected; desktop and mobile Home buttons use black text on `#999999` background.
     - `src/components/game/YearSelector.tsx`: `selectedYear` is optional; when `null/undefined`, the knob is centered (midpoint) without setting a default year; `onChange` only fires on user interaction.
     - `src/components/game/LocationSelector.tsx`: Map container made flexible (`flex-1 min-h-[300px]`) so the map is visible on mobile and grows on desktop.
-    - Disabled Submit guidance: When the Submit button is disabled, clicking on it shows a contextual message above the button — “Select a location first” (no map guess) or “Select a year first” (invalid/missing year).
-The message clears automatically when inputs become valid.
+    - Disabled Submit feedback: Clicking the disabled Submit animates the missing input's card with a 1s orange ring and pulse, and shows inline red alert text in place of the placeholder in that card’s header — “You must guess the year” or “You must guess the location”.
+Implemented in `src/components/layouts/GameLayout1.tsx` using `highlightWhen`/`highlightWhere` and `showYearAlert`/`showLocationAlert`.
+Alerts clear when inputs become valid.
 Applies to both desktop (bottom action row) and mobile bottom navbar.

 - Round Results page
   - `src/components/results/ResultsHeader.tsx`: Round text weight set to normal.